The Legacy of Hotel Eldorado

-Originally the brain child of the Countess Bubna-Littite of Austria, the Hotel Eldorado has welcomed generations of visitors to the Okanagan since 1926.
-In the 1950's and 60's the El, as locals came to call it (and you may as well), was the hub, the place where locals gathered with friends, where visitors stayed, where generations married and celebrated.
-The town was small, about 20,000 residents only, but it was a place of energy and enthusiasm and vision.
-The Hotel Eldorado hosted dog shows and garden parties and croquet with Kelowna mayor John Hindle, and his wife Jennifer, graciously welcoming guests.
-John would pad about the El barefoot, wishing all a good night when it came time to retire, leaving his patrons to the famous honour bar.
-One of those celebrated patrons no doubt, Glen Mervyn, fresh from his silver medal race in Canada's eight man skull at the 1960 Rome Olympics.
-That great sporting history hangs above you in our Lakeside Dining Room, Lounge, and our pool area.
+During this era, Hotel Eldorado hosted dog shows, garden parties and croquet with Kelowna’s then Mayor John Hindle and his wife Jennifer graciously welcoming guests.
+John would pad about the Eldorado barefoot, wishing all a good night when it came time to retire, leaving his patrons to the famous honour bar.
+One of those celebrated patrons was no doubt Glen Mervyn, fresh from his silver medal race in Canada's eight-man scull at the 1960 Rome Olympics.
+Evidence of this great sporting heritage can be seen hanging in our Lakeside Dining Room, Lounge and pool area.

-Jim Nixon and his family took over the El in the 1980's, rebuilding on the current lakeshore location and building upon the great legacy of those who came before.
-Now the El has passed to the next generation of ownership.
-Ted Callahan, CEO of Argus Properties, remembers the Hotel Eldorado from his childhood and knows that ownership brings with it a responsibility to honour those who came before and to embrace the rich traditions of our magnificent hotel.
+Jim Nixon and his family took over Hotel Eldorado in the 1980's, expanding on the current Lakeshore location and building upon the great legacy of those who came before.
+Now, the Hotel Eldorado has been passed to the next generation of ownership.
+Ted Callahan, CEO of Argus Properties, remembers Hotel Eldorado from his childhood and knows that ownership brings with it a responsibility to honour those who came before and to embrace the rich traditions of our magnificent hotel.

 Guests at Eldorado Resort enjoy access to the Eldorado Marina, offering boat and personal watercraft rentals, along with daily and weekly moorage for all in-house guests’ boats and a full-service marina outlet offering fuel, snacks and any safety gear you may need for a day on the water.